 Conversely, 100 calories from gummy bears will provide, well, about 100 calories.
 This is great if you need an immediate energy source.
-It is not so good if your trying to reduce your calorie intake or control your blood sugar.
+It is not so good if you’re trying to reduce your calorie intake or control your blood sugar.

 Like proteins, foods high in fiber tend to have less usable calories than listed on the label because fiber cannot easily be broken down by the human digestive system.
 Since these calories are poorly recovered from the food, some companies will subtract dietary fiber from the total calorie count.

 In contrast, the black bean nutrition label at right does include fibrous carbs.
-If you subtracted out the 14g of fibrous carbs in bean, the total calories per serving would be closer to 100, 30% less than what the label says.
+If you subtracted out the 14g of fibrous carbs in the bean, the total calories per serving would be closer to 100, 30% less than what the label says.